adopted-ember-addons/ember-data-factory-guy/README.md

   - Use chainable methods to help build response:
     - returns
       - Attributes ( including relationships ) to include in response json
-    - fails
-      - Request will fail
-      - Optional arguments ( status and response text )
-    - succeeds
-      - use this after an ```fails``` call to have update succeed
   - Need to wrap tests using mockUpdate with: Ember.run.function() { 'your test' })

 Usage: